bower/bower.github.io/_posts/2016/2016-10-12-using-bower-with-yarn.md

 Yarn looks like a great improvement compared to the current Bower client in a number of ways we'll describe.
 It could help you to transition to npm if that is something you've been looking for recently.

 As Yarn already supports multiple package formats and ecosystems, we secretly hope it will empower JavaScript developers develop ES6 modules ecosystem, as compared to CommonJS used by npm community, and AMD/globals used by Bower community.
-Browsers and [node](https://github.com/bmeck/UnambiguousJavaScriptGrammar/blob/master/README.md).
+Browsers and [node](https://github.com/bmeck/UnambiguousJavaScriptGrammar/blob/master/README.md) agree.

 Yarn adverises itself as a drop-in replacement for both npm and Bower.
 This means you will be able to continue using your existing `bower.json` just like before.
 Yarn installs bower components to `bower_components`, npm components to `node_modules`, and supports dependency flattening!